 As a general matter, the first simplification above (omit the Application object) is clearer.
 As I explain in this Excel tutorial, referencing VBA properties explicitly is a good programming practice.
-Excel guru John Walkenbach agrees and, in Excel VBA Programming for Dummies, states that his personal preference is:

 An additional advantage of using WorksheetFunction is the possibility of relying on the Auto List Members option of the Visual Basic Editor, as I explain below.
 If you omit the reference to WorksheetFunction, the VBE doesn't auto list members.

 However, omitting the explicit reference to the WorksheetFunction property/object (and referring explicitly to the Application object) has important advantages in terms of error handling.